 3. Heaven knows we need never be ashamed of our tears, for they are rain upon the blinding dust of earth, overlying our hard hearts.
 I was better after I had cried, than before–more sorry, more aware of my own ingratitude, more gentle.
 (95)

-Comment: Ingratitude, probably one of the worst characteristics one could have in my humble opinion.
+Comment: Ingratitude, in my humble opinion, is probably one of the worst characteristics one could have as a character trait.
 Living in a constant state of gratitude is one of the key components to residing in the present moment and experiencing a state of perpetual bliss.

 4. … no man who was not a true gentleman at heart, ever was, since the world began, a true gentleman in manner… no varnish can hide the grain of the wood; and that the more varnish you put on, the more the grain will express itself.
 (106)

 Comment: There is a saying that goes like this.
 A leopard can’t change its spots.
 This idiom basically means that a person’s traits and characteristics seldom change, particularly if that person has an evil disposition.

 5. We were equals afterwards, as we had been before; but, afterwards at quiet times when I sat looking at Joe and thinking about him, I had a new sensation of feeling conscious that I was looking up to Joe in my heart.
 (30)